 - Work collaboratively to enhance relationships between Park Police and the community, specifically with underrepresented residents and patrons.

-Deadline for submitting applications is 4pm on Tuesday, December 4
+Deadline for submitting applications is Wednesday, December 18, 2019

 Please click on the application below, to apply.